Prosecutions of Academics Reflects Dramatic Deterioration of Rights

 “Stephenson’s detention and proposed deportation sends a dangerous message to any international scholar seeking to study and teach in Egypt: come at your own peril!” said Watenpaugh.
 “Turkey risks losing its ties to the international academic community with this brazen attack on a foreign academic.”

 In addition to these arrests of petition signatories, the Minister of Justice transferred the cases of 395 other Ankara-based signatories to the jurisdiction of the Istanbul prosecutor’s office to be investigated under the country’s anti-terrorism laws.
 The Ankara prosecutor’s office was already handling these cases and had determined that the signatories would be investigated for insulting Turkish institutions under Article 301 of the Turkish Criminal Code, but that there was no basis for pursuing terrorism-related charges.
 The Justice Minister’s decision to transfer these cases to Istanbul has been widely interpreted as a rejection of that determination and a change of forum designed to ensure that the signatories are investigated under far more grave anti-terrorism provisions.
 Such a decision by an executive ministry to override the judgment and jurisdiction of a prosecutor represents a direct violation of the separation of powers.
-Under Turkish law, only a court or the High Council of Prosecutors and Judges may make determinations concerning jurisdictional competence to review cases.
+Under Turkish law, only a court or the High Council of Prosecutors and Judges may make determinations concerning jurisdictional competence to review cases, since there are many times you need a lawyer, such when you suffer an injury, and the use of an injury lawyer could be helpful.

 The immediate context for this sudden escalation in the government’s campaign of prosecution against Peace Petition signatories is the terrorist attack that occurred in Ankara on March 13, 2016, for which a PKK-splinter group has claimed responsibility, similar to the broader campaign against the Peace Petition signatories following earlier terror attacks in Istanbul in January.